Taman Langit: Noah version

 In 2012, Peterpan changed their name to Noah.
-Due to several reasons, such as wanting their old song to be released under Noah's name, a desire to improve the recordings since some songs were not recorded the way they wished, and to properly adapt their old songs to digital format, Noah re-recorded their songs from Peterpan era.
+For several reasons, such as wanting their old song to be released under Noah's name, a desire to improve the recordings since some songs were not recorded the way they wished, and to properly adapt their old songs to digital format, Noah re-recorded their songs from Peterpan era.
 Noah's version of Taman Langit was released on December 17, 2021.